-There are more than 250 theatre companies in the city hailed by London’s The Guardian as “the theatre capital of America.”
+There are more than 250 theatre companies in Chicago, the city hailed by London’s The Guardian as “the theatre capital of America.”
 That includes some of the famous stages downtown, plus dozens more scattered throughout Chicago’s neighborhoods.
 And while they may be small in size, there’s nothing little about the drama they unleash.

 Here’s a list of some of the best neighborhood theatres in Chicago.

 Court Theatre is known for taking classic American works, then adapting and expanding them.
 You’ll find reinventions of lost masterpieces and fresh versions of old classics, with a particular emphasis on African American works.
 Founded in 1955, Court Theatre is the professional theatre of the revered University of Chicago.
 5535 S Ellis Ave., Hyde Park